EHCP: Appeals and Mediation

 Overview

-You have the right to appeal to the Special Educational Needs and Disability Tribunal (SENDIST).
+You have the right to appeal.
+You can appeal to the Special Educational Needs and Disability Tribunal (SENDIST).

-However, we would hope to sort out any disagreements through discussions with you and your child’s school or college first.
+However, we would hope to sort out any disagreements with you and your child’s school or college first.

-Please contact your APO in the first instance, who will try and resolve any issues and address any of your concerns.
-You will find their direct telephone number on any of the letters you will have been sent.
+Please contact your Assessment and Planning Officer (APO) in the first instance.
+They will try and resolve any issues and address any of your concerns.
+You will find their direct telephone number on any of the letters you have received.

 Mediation

-Mediation is a confidential process designed to resolve disputes within the EHCP process using a neutral third party to facilitate an agreement.
-A mediator does not judge or impose a solution but helps both parties work towards a mutually satisfactory outcome.
+Mediation is a confidential process designed to resolve disputes within the EHCP process.
+This uses a neutral third party to help everyone come to an agreement.
+A mediator does not judge or impose a solution.
+They help work towards a satisfactory outcome that suits both parties.

 Mediation can help you sort out disagreements without having to appeal.
 If you have mediation and you’re still not happy, you can still appeal.

-If your appeal is about an EHC needs assessment or the education part of an EHC plan, you must get mediation advice.
-If you don’t want mediation, the mediation service will give you a certificate to give to the Tribunal when you lodge your appeal.
+If your appeal is about an EHC needs assessment or the education part of an EHCP, you must get mediation advice.
+If you don’t want mediation, the mediation service will give you a certificate.
+The certificate is to give to the Tribunal when you lodge your appeal.

-- the education placement named in the EHC plan
+- the education placement named in the EHCP

-- the Health or Care part of an EHC plan
+- the Health or Care part of an EHCP

 Parents of children under 16, and young people aged 16 to 25, can ask for and take part in mediation.

-For more information, visit the Global Mediation website.
+For more information, you can visit the Global Mediation website:

-If mediation isn’t successful, or if you don’t want mediation, you can appeal to the SEN and Disability Tribunal (SENDIST).
+If mediation isn’t successful, or if you don’t want mediation, you can appeal.
+You can appeal to the Special Educational Needs and Disability Tribunal (SENDIST).
 You must do this within 2 months of the date on your decision letter or a month from the date of the mediation certificate – whichever is later.

 Appeals